 A dental restoration or dental filling is a treatment to restore the function, integrity, and form of missing tooth structure resulting from caries or any injury.
-In today’s time restorations done are way advanced and as natural as tooth.
+In today’s time, restorations (done) are way advanced and as natural as tooth.
 Glass Ionomer filling (GIC) is ideal for the pre-cooperative or uncooperative child as well as the “high caries risk” child.
 Glass ionomers have many advantages as a restorative material.

-A crown is a restoration that covers a tooth in order to strengthen it as well to restore it to its normal shape and size.
+A crown is a restoration that covers a tooth to strengthen it and restore it to its normal shape and size.
 A crown may be placed to support a large filling when there is little remaining tooth structure and teeth that have undergone nerve treatment to provide strength and support to the tooth.
-Crowns protect the teeth from further damage, and restores the tooth to a more ideal contour and position in the mouth.
-The primary tooth that has a crown will be shed normally at the appropriate time and one doesn’t have to worry to get it removed separately.
-At Tooth Tales, we have both sturdy Stainless steel and advanced tooth colored zirconia crowns for both front and back teeth.
-In high caries-risk children, definitive treatment of primary teeth with crowns is better over time than multi-surface intra-coronal restorations.
-One can discuss the choice with the doctor while treatment planning.

 Nerve treatment/Pulpal therapy/RCT in primary teeth:

 Yes, it is done day in and day out for children all over the world for all the reasons.
 We would be happy to bust that age-old myth of most of the parents.

 And the best part is you really don’t have to get scared for it or compare it with your own past experiences.
 It is nothing more than a pediatric dental treatment used to treat and preserve a child’s natural tooth that has been affected by an injury or tooth decay.